 In this collection, we offer two methodological approaches to help achieve this goal.
 First, we offer links to two different digital archives documenting the rhetorical life of Obama Hope.
 The first, titled The Obama Hope Archive, builds off a boutique data set I constructed that contains over 1000 pictures in which Obama Hope has surfaced since 2008.
 As Cheryl Ball, Tarez Graban, and Michelle Sidler explain, a boutique data set gives name to smaller data sets, based on quantitative and qualitative research, that have proven useful to individual scholars' own research projects but currently are inaccessible to other researchers (5).
 DVS advocates for publicizing boutique data sets of digital visual artifacts not only so that other scholars can draw on these data sets for their own research but also to ensure that digital artifacts and their related rhetorical activities are preserved before disappearing from the World Wide Web.
-As part of my contribution to this collection, then, we offer this link to The Obama Hope Archive, which was produced and hosted with Omeka.com.
+As part of my and Hallinan’s contribution to this collection, then, we offer this link to The Obama Hope Archive, which was produced and hosted with Omeka.com.

-Sarah Beck, author of “Pinning Hope,” has also generated a smaller digital archive documenting a visual history of Barack Obama’s relation to LGBT issues during his presidency.
+Sarah Beck, author of “Pinning Hope,” has also generated a smaller digital archive documenting a visual history of Barack Obama’s relation to LGBT issues during his presidency (see Figure 6).
 Beck argues that using social media such as Pinterest can be a viable way to queer digital archives and document queer history.
-While The Obama Hope Archive was generated via a software specifically designed for digital archives, we applaud Sarah’s creative use of Pinterest to produce a digital archive, especially in that such exercise is a useful means for generating a boutique data set that quickly makes visible patterns and anomalies in visual data.
+While The Obama Hope Archive was generated via Omeka.com, a software specifically designed for digital archives, we applaud Sarah’s creative use of Pinterest to produce her own digital archive, especially in that such exercise is a useful means for generating a boutique data set that quickly makes visible patterns and anomalies in visual data.
 Lev Manovich, of course, has gone to great lengths to produce ImagePlot to make content pattern recognition with large data sets possible—efforts I have tried to enhance by developing different digital visualization techniques that can help identify patters in circulation, genre diffusion, and rhetorical function (see Gries 2017).
 But while we certainly encourage scholars to use ImagePlot and digital visualization techniques, we also believe that especially when it comes to dealing with small data sets, digital picture boards can be an adequate means for pattern identification of content.
 In addition, of course, Pinterest picture boards are widely accessible to a public audience, which, as Beck argues, is important for making queer history, which often goes unaccounted, more visible.

 In addition to producing digital archives to preserve digital visual history, digital media archeology-- as Hallinan’s chapter “Digging Up Obama Hope” demonstrates--can be a productive means for excavating digital technologies and associated media practices that were once active in cultivating for visual culture but have since faded out of contemporary use.
-In her chapter, Hallinan relies on infrastructural inversion (Bowker and Star 1999) and the Wayback Machine to recover the Obamicon.me website that made possible the production and sharing of Obamicons, which are largely responsible for the Obama Hope image’s broad circulation and surrounding metaculture in 2009.
+In her chapter, Hallinan relies on infrastructural inversion (Bowker and Star 1999) and the Wayback Machine to recover the Obamicon.me website that made possible the production and sharing of Obamicons, which are largely responsible for the Obama Hope image’s broad circulation and surrounding metaculture in 2009 (see Figure 7).
 While this website was easily accessible and wildly popular for 2 years, its inventors, Paste Magazine, took down the website, cutting off what had become a popular means of civic engagement for many citizens not only in the U.S. but also the world.
-Digital visual studies is committed to investigating and documenting such ephemeral modes of civic action so that digital visual history can be properly preserved, and Hallinan’s chapter demonstrates how digital media archaeology can be a valuable approach for maintaining such preservation.
+Digital visual studies is committed to investigating and documenting such ephemeral modes of civic action so that digital visual history can be properly preserved, and Hallinan’s chapter demonstrates how digital media archaeology can be a valuable approach in achieving such goals.